mooose22/Task-Pro/README.md

-TaskTrain is a simple task tracker built with Ruby on Rails and React
+TaskPro is a task tracker built with Ruby on Rails and React

 ## Prerequisites